DionnaW/Capstone_Backend/README.md

 GET routes is wroking for flavord and toppings
 POST route working for flavors
 Still trying to get POST and GET routes to work
+I am done with the backend!
+I had to use x-www-form-urlencoded to POST user to my mongo database.
+Everything is connecting properly to the backend!